 - Innovative and social public procurement – This service commissions research and development activities and uses the public sector as early adopters of innovative solutions.
 It facilitates the wide diffusion of these solutions by incentivising industry investment and research.
 This allows for the modernisation of public services assisting in growth opportunities and with financial solutions for companies.

 - Open data platforms – Through this service, cities are familiarised with data concepts and implementation paths via workshops and e-learning materials.
 They will also be involved in City Labs on policy and tech, focusing on open data policy and technological know-how for high implementation standards.
 To boost cities’ innovation potential, breaking data silos and developing sustainable services are fundamental steps supported by ICC’s open data platforms.

-Developed by cities, the marketplace is a catalogue-style platform that presents technical solutions to challenges faced by cities.
+Developed by cities, the Tech4Good Marketplace is a catalogue-style platform that presents technical solutions to challenges faced by cities.
 Canvassing city profiles and best practices, cities can share and learn from others while discovering solutions to common challenges.
 Cities can also benefit from creating opportunities through their own content.

 Embedded in other key EU initiatives

 The ICC is part of a wider EU support system that recognises the importance of delivering on the promises made by the European Green Deal.
 Therefore, the main challenge is to build an economy that works for everyone and a Europe that is fit for the digital age.
 To maintain a focused vision, support from several EU initiatives aiming for greener city-wide changes play a formative role in the desired outcomes of the ICC.
 A non-exhaustive list of EU initiatives includes:

 - European Industrial Strategy

 By committing the tracks to numerous EU initiatives, cities will stay up to date with fresh policy inspiration, sources of funding and the like.
 It means they are offered all the tools to individually deliver on the wider commitment to a more sustainable, advanced and accountable EU.